sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

 [OPTION BEGIN [iOS]]

-1. In this step, In this step, you will run the app on an iOS device.
+1. In this step, In this step, you will Run the Project on an iOS device.
 First attach the device to your Mac.
 Then run `tns device ios` command to print a list of attached devices.

     <!-- border -->![MDK](img-5.10.png)